igormarfin/pages/posts/pages/research_statements.rst

 at 14 TeV energy with high luminosity and pile-up.
 During this period,  I propose  to contribute   to measurements of production cross sections
 for `$b\bar{b}H$` and `$t\bar{t}H$` processes.
-This analysis will rely on  the triggers with btagging which should be studied as the previous step of the fellowship.
+This analysis will rely on  the triggers with b-tagging  studied at the previous step of the fellowship.
 My experience of the trigger software will be hugely valuable me in this task.